valnyx17/git-convention/README.md

 essentially, if you accidentally push a very severe bug to `main`, you would use a hotfix branch in order to fix it.

-a small explanatoin of a hotfix workflow:
+a small explanation of a hotfix workflow:

 - created off latest `main`
 - only commits allowed on hotfix are about issue